root-project/root/docbook/users-guide/GettingStarted.md

 -   *Editor*: toggles the view of the editor.
 If it is selected activates and shows up the editor on the left side of the canvas window.
-According to the selected object, the editor loads the corresponding user interface for easy change of the object’s attributes.
+According to the selected object, the editor loads the corresponding user interface for easy change of the object's attributes.

 -   *Toolbar*: toggles the view of the toolbar.
 If it is selected